 For insurers thinking about their promotional strategy over the next three to five years, the direction of travel is clear: away from blunt price promotion and towards value-exchange models that build real relationships with customers.
 The mechanics will vary by product, channel, and customer segment, but the underlying logic is sound, and the data increasingly supports it.

 Insurance sales promotions work best when they are grounded in a deep understanding of customer needs, designed with both creative ambition and compliance rigour, and built to drive long-term value rather than short-term volume.
-The temptation to default to price competition is understandable, but it is a race that no insurer can sustainably win.
+The temptation to default to price competition is understandable, but it is a race no insurer can sustainably win.